-(m) Karate chopping strikes.

-(n) Striking an opponent while the opponent is touching the floor with any part of the body other than the soles of the feet.

-(o) Abusive language or gestures.

-(p) Failure to obey the referee's commands.

-(q) Fighting after the bell has signaled the end of a round.

-(r) Pushing, pulling, twisting, or turning an opponent when not in a clinch.

-(s) Intentionally avoiding contact with the opponent.

-(t) Intentionally delaying the bout.

-(u) Eye gouging.

-(v) Attacks to the foot.
+- (m) Karate chopping strikes. - (n) Attacking an opponent who is down or who is in the act of rising. - (o) Abusive language or gestures. - (p) Failure to obey the referee's commands. - (q) Fighting after the bell has signaled the end of a round. - (r) Pushing, pulling, twisting, or turning an opponent when not in a clinch. - (s) Intentionally avoiding contact with the opponent. - (t) Intentionally delaying the bout. - (u) Eye gouging. - (v) Attacks to the foot.